Jounaidayoub/do-client/README.md

 # doTunnel

-Expose your local server to the internet without configuring firewalls or port forwarding. `DoTunnel` creates a secure HTTP tunnel so you can share your localhost with the internet in seconds.
+Expose your local server to the internet without configuring firewalls or port forwarding. `Dotunnel` creates a secure HTTP tunnel so you can share your localhost with the internet in seconds.

 ## Features

 - HTTP tunneling
 - Zero firewall or port-forwarding setup
 - Single-command startup with `npx`
-- Runs on Cloudflare Edge network for low latency (⚡ Blaazingly fast! lol)
+- Runs on Cloudflare Edge network for low latency (⚡ Blazingly fast!)

 ## Quick Start